ranmerc/dictionary-wordnet-next/README.md

 - I started off with styled-components for styling as I wanted dynamic colors but as of now [swc does not work with styled-components](https://github.com/vercel/next.js/discussions/30174).
 So I had to switch to built in [styled-jsx](https://github.com/vercel/styled-jsx).

 - Its nice to have something like styled-jsx built in into NextJS but you can have only one style jsx block per component.
 So it really forces you to write components.
+Not to mention styled-js is buggy af sometimes breaks on even adding comments.

+- Don't need something like styled-components for dynamic styles.
+Could use [CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) for the same effect with CSS Modules.

 ## Citation